 Getting the balance right at a family friendly hotel is very tricky.
 Manolis, owner and manager of Eleonas, and father to young children himself, has clearly thought long and hard about what makes a hotel enjoyable for families.
 Eleonas is a place where parents can really relax and enjoy time together while their children are free to explore and make friends independently.

-During our Cretan adventure, we combined our stay at Eleonas with a few nights at Milia Mountain Retreat in the White Mountains and the Ammos Hotel near Chania, this made for a really diverse and fun holiday.
+During our Cretan adventure, we combined our stay at Eleonas Country Village with a few nights at Milia Mountain Retreat in the foothills of the White Mountains and the Ammos Hotel near Chania, this made for a really diverse and fun holiday.

-Have you had a family holiday to Crete?
+Have you stayed at Eleonas Crete or taken a family holiday to Crete?
 Let me know in the comments below.

 This post is linking to February’s edition of Family Friendly Stays, the travel blog link up for reviews of interesting family-friendly places to stay.
 The link up goes live on the first Wednesday of each month.